 ‘Ah … yes … the provisions of the will.
 We’ll pay out of current income.’

 Laura shuffled over and embraced her.
-The glass of the new shatterproof porthole shattered, a round thudded into the bed, and another, Sarah already had her down on the floor the other side and was calling to DI Young, he answered they’d seen the boat and were giving chase, stay down.
+The glass of the new, shatterproof porthole shattered, a round thudded into the bed, and another, Jenny already had her down on the floor the other side and was calling to DI Young, he answered they’d seen the boat and were giving chase, stay down.

-‘There’s someone just climbed on the boat, Laura.
-Go under the bunk, it won’t stop a bullet but we’ll fix that tomorrow.’
+‘There’s someone just climbed on board, Laura.
+Get under the bunk, it won’t stop a bullet but we’ll fix that tomorrow.’

 ‘Actually, it will, we had that put in.
-Going under now.’
+Getting under now.’

-There was no light on, the dock lights had shut off, Sarah crawled round to the porthole side of the bed, under the porthole, expecting something through that or the door, maybe shots through the wall although they had kevlon lining, she knew about that bit, probably on the roof too.
+There was no light on, the dock lights had shut off, Jenny crawled round to the porthole side of the bed, under the porthole, expecting something through that or the door, maybe shots through the wall although they had kevlar lining, she knew about that bit, probably on the roof too.

-She waited and waited, Laura made to speak and Sarah shushed her.
-She was prepared to wait the night, she’d done that before, hoping Laura had the stamina too.
+She waited and waited, Laura made to speak and Jenny shushed her.
+She was prepared to wait the night, she’d done this before, hoping Laura had the stamina too.
 That kevlar problem worked both ways.
 She was sure there was someone above and in the next cabin.
 Putting a couple of rounds through both would have felt more secure.

 Someone tried to hack through the roof now with a blow, maybe an axe but had hit the kevlar or was it the iron?

 Now a welcome sound – an approaching boat.
 ‘Throw the weapons ten feet from you, lie face down on the roof and put your hands on your head.
 We’re coming alongside and will board.’

-She could feel the launch, as no doubt Laura could, something was thrown over, there was commotion and suddenly they heard whoever it was in the next cabin running, the one on the roof had jumped, so did the other, something was slipped off and the launch took off.
+She could feel the launch, as no doubt Laura could, something was thrown over, there was commotion and suddenly they heard whoever it was in the next cabin running, the one on the roof had jumped, so had the other, something was slipped off and the launch took off.